gobblejs/grunt-gobble/README.md

       // The environment can be determined inside a build definition with `gobble.env()`
       environment: 'production',

+      // optional - whether to always empty the contents of `dest`.
+If `false`, this
+      // task will fail if `dest` is not empty.
+Defaults to `false`
+      force: true,

       // optional - a string (path to build definition, relative to project root) or a
       // function that returns a gobble node.
 Defaults to 'gobblefile.js'
       config: function () {